JJublanc/festival_organizer/README.md

+# TODO
+add screenshots and a video
+add a description of how to index data in Milvus

 # My Movie Festival Application
 This application was built using Python and Streamlit, and it is designed to help users easily select and organize movie events for their own personalized movie festival.

 ## Features